ibmdb/RIBMDB/README.md

 ## Un-Install

-To uninstall node-RIBMDB from your system, just delete the RIBMDB or RIBMDB directory.
+To uninstall RIBMDB package from your system, just delete the RIBMDB directory from R home library.

 ## Need Help?